Adrian

 Starting a business can feel like a daunting task.
 Entrepreneurs often get caught up in a whirlwind of activities, believing they need to perfect every detail from day one.
 I felt the same when I launched my first startup.
 I wanted everything to be flawless, but in doing so, I learned some hard lessons.

-This article is aimed at first-time founders.
+This article provides essential business tips for beginners and first-time founders.
 Whether you're just brainstorming your business idea or already deep in development, knowing these pitfalls can help you avoid common mistakes and build a strong foundation for your startup.
 Aim for progress over perfection, and remember that every mistake is a chance to learn.

 Doing Things That Sound Important

 One of my biggest mistakes was getting bogged down by administrative tasks đ§.
-I invested a lot of time and money in drafting a sweat equity agreement.
+I invested a lot of time and money in drafting a sweat equity agreement for a potential cofounder who never delivered.
 I thought it was crucial for the business because a friend was working for me.
 However, as it turned out, my friend never did any presentable work.
 Eventually, I had to replace him with a development agency.
 In hindsight, focusing on building the product and figuring out marketing strategies would have been a better use of my time.

 Shaan Puri, a successful entrepreneur, shares a similar sentiment.
 He says, âIâm guilty of this mistake.
 My first company, I spent a ton of time doing things that SOUND important (but actually are a waste of time).
 Things like âtalking to lawyers,â recruiting advisors, company culture, etc. It all SOUNDS important (but really isnât for early-stage startups).
 I call this âplaying startupâ (like when kids play house).
 Avoid this trap.
 Instead - find your one key metric (users or revenue) and push relentlessly after it.â (Source: Shaanâs 5 Tweet Tuesday).